xeinherjar/DnD-Notes/sessions.md

 `Harbin Wester` asked them to stop making trouble and walked away, a look of concern covered his face and a scow began to form as his turned his head away.

-They talk to `Daran Edermath` hoping he would know something about `Cragmaw Castle`, but like everyone else, he didn't know anything.
+They talked to `Daran Edermath` hoping he would know something about `Cragmaw Castle`, but like everyone else, he didn't know anything.
 He did tell them about the `Redbrands` headquarters, `Tresendar Manor`.
 He also asked them to look into the ruins of `Old Owl Well`.
 The undead have been seen up there